jaimefps/super-container-experiments/README.md

 export default allReducers;
 ```

-The file above will import the file below,
+The file above will import the file below.

-and use its return value as the Redux's Store's state
+The file above uses the /ex_reducer.js return value as the Redux's Store's state
 stored under the key which we name 'boolean'.